Abdulk084/HPE/README.md

 ### FCPCe:
 Create a folder with a name FCPCe in your local machine.
-Download the following files from our GitHub FCPCe folder into your local FCPC folder.
+Download the following files from our GitHub FCPCe folder into your local FCPCe folder.

  1. `FCPCe.py`    ## This is the code file to train and test the model.